Create and Edit Scheduled Tasks

 - Check the task's checkbox and click Edit task in the toolbar

-- Or click the task name to open it directly
+- Or click the task name to open execution history, then click Edit task

 2. Modify fields